 While marketed to first-year students, any student can enter the program, and will have the entirety of their academic career at Coastal Carolina University to complete the program.
 It is not expected that students will achieve each of these levels on the corresponding year at the institution.
 Instead, this program is designed to allow students the freedom to proceed at their own pace of learning and development.

-Students that complete all tiers in the program will have their graduation regalia purchased for them during their last semester at Coastal Carolina University (Bachelors Cap, Gown, Tassel, and Year date Charm Included).
+Students that complete all tiers in the program will have their graduation regalia (bachelor's cap and tassel, gown and year date charm) purchased for them during their last semester at Coastal Carolina University.

 Student Accessibility and Affordability Initiative in OL and Hybrid Course Programs

-During the 2018-2019 year, COOL will launch Year 1 of a new initiative focused on improving student access to a college education through the implementation of an Open Education Resources (OER) initiative.
-This 2 year-long OER initiative focuses on 2 critical aspects that begin with education of our campus faculty and promotion of this initiative to our faculty colleagues and colleges.
+During the 2018-2019 year, COOL will launch the first year of a new initiative focused on improving student access to a college education through the implementation of an Open Education Resources (OER) initiative.
+This two-year OER initiative focuses on two critical aspects that begin with education of our campus faculty and promotion of this initiative to our faculty colleagues and colleges.

 - Improving student ACCESS to higher education and our courses at Coastal specifically by lowering the cost of course materials